 - has evidence of participation in adult basic education program leading to such nationally recognized credentials as a GED or high school diploma; - e. has evidence of enrollment in a state, nationally, or industry recognized certificate program leading to a credential such as Commercial Driver's License Certification, Microsoft Certification, Certified Nursing Assistant.
 Qualified documentation may include IPE, 504 Plan, report card, college registration receipt or other documentation from the educational program. - 38.
 "Supported employment program" means a program that assists adults and youths with the most significant disabilities to obtain the supports, skills and experiences needed to attain, maintain, or advance in competitive integrated employment. - 39.
 "Supported employment services" means ongoing support services, including customized employment, and other appropriate services needed to support and maintain an individual with a most significant disability, in supported employment. - 40.
 "Transition services" means a coordinated set of activities for a student or youth with a disability, designed within an outcome-oriented process that promotes movement from school to post-school activities, including post-secondary education, vocational training, career exploration, competitive integrated employment, supported employment, continuing and adult education, adult services, independent living, and/or community participation in accordance with 34 C.F.R.
 361.5(c)(55), incorporated above. - 41.
 "Trial work experience" means a process used to determine if an individual with a disability is unable to benefit from vocational rehabilitation services in terms of a competitive integrated employment outcome because of the severity of the individual's disability. - 42.
 "Vocational rehabilitation services" means any goods or services necessary to assist an individual with a disability in preparing for, securing, retaining, advancing in, or regaining a competitive integrated employment outcome that is consistent with the individual's strengths, resources, priorities, concerns, abilities, capabilities, interests, and informed choice. - 43.
 "Vocational training" means skill development in a specific vocation that will result in employment, such as, but not limited to, truck driving, propane gas service, wallpaper hanging, etc. - 44.
-"Youth with a disability" means an individual with a disability; that is not younger than 14 years of age; and not older than 24 years of age.
-There is no requirement that a "youth with a disability" be participating in an education program.
+"Youth with a disability" means a student with a disability, or an out-ofschool youth with a disability, between 14 and 21 years of age.
 The distinction between the definitions of "student with a disability" and "youth with a disability" is critical for purposes of the various authorities for providing transition related services, including Pre-Employment Transition Services.